photoprism/photoprism-docs/docs/getting-started/nas/synology.md

     - [ ] Try [reducing the number of workers](../config-options.md#index-workers) by setting `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on the performance of the server)
     - [ ] If you are using SQLite, switch to MariaDB, which is [better optimized for high concurrency](../faq.md#should-i-use-sqlite-mariadb-or-mysql)
     - [ ] As a measure of last resort, you may [disable using TensorFlow](../config-options.md#feature-flags) for image classification and facial recognition

+    Other issues?
+Our [troubleshooting checklists](../troubleshooting/index.md) help you quickly diagnose and solve them.

 ## Will my device be fast enough? ##